cherryontech/website/src/assets/content/bio/novella-c.md

   link_tags:
   - onething
   - cows
-primary_role: ''
+primary_role: front-end developer

 ---
 Novella is a frontend software engineer who specializes in VueJS.
 When she's not off bedazzling the web, she enjoys puppies, desserts, and punny jokes.